DSLsofMath/DSLsofMath/Course-memo/DSLsofMath.md

 ## Course material

 There is no course textbook.
-We will use many sources: references will be provided in the lecture summaries.
+References will be provided in the lecture summaries.

 ## Course setup